haskellweekly/haskellweekly.github.io/CONTRIBUTING.markdown

     pull request will be tested on Travis CI.
 The tests must pass before the pull request will be merged, but we can help you with any problems.

--   You can run the generator locally with this command:
+-   If you do need or want to run the generator locally, you can do so with this command:

     ``` sh
     stack --install-ghc build --file-watch --exec haskell-weekly